UofTaste

 To address the feedback that there was no navigation map after a place was saved in the calendar, we added a button to open a map, with pin points showing starting point locations and location of the vendors they scheduled.

-Test the refined prototype by selecting a timeslot on Tuesday 11-12 pm or 2-3 pm!
+Select a time slot on Tuesday 11-12 pm or 2-3 pm.

 Lessons Learned